Editor of ConsumingTech.com

 - Microsoft Certified IT Professional: Server Administrator on Windows Server 2008

 Mathew’s work has been quoted and used as a source of information by Microsoft MVP’s on the Microsoft.com website, senior XDA developer forum members, senior OnePlus forum members, senior Xiaomi forum members, popular independent websites such as AnandTech and popular blogs such as Android Pit, just to name a few.
 Hundreds, if not thousands, of other websites have sourced his expertise in computer software as well.
-Publications, through their own free will, routinely use his work as a source of information roughly every other week, which he greatly appreciates.
+Publications, through their own free will, routinely use his work as a source of information every week, which he greatly appreciates.
 If you are a webmaster, you may use his work under the Creative Commons Attribution 3.0 United States License.